 Fauquier County

-HEAV responded to documentation provided by a parent that included a pressing request to complete the “official” NOI form before they would send out a confirmation letter.
+A parent was told to complete the “official” NOI form before the district would send out a confirmation letter.
 The district further represented home instruction as a “request” that parents make to public school districts.

 What You Should Know:

 - There is no “official” notice of intent form.
-Parents may write a simple letter that includes the required information, or they may provide their notice using a prepared form that is in agreement with the law and VDOE guidance (see HEAV’s NOI form linked below).
+Parents may want to write a simple letter, or they may provide a notice using a prepared form, preferable one that is in agreement with the law and VDOE guidance (see HEAV’s NOI form linked below).

-- The term “request” is inconsistent with the law, and its use indicates authority not given to districts.
-Public school districts do not have the statutory authority to approve a parent’s decision to enroll in a private school, hire a Virginia-certified tutor, or homeschool.
+- The term “request” is inconsistent with the law, and its use may misguide parents regarding direction given in the statute.
+The law does not give public school districts the statutory authority to approve a parent’s decision to enroll in a private school, hire a Virginia-certified tutor, or homeschool.

 - Under the homeschool statute, parents are required to notify the superintendent of their intent to homeschool.
 The superintendent’s responsibility is to ensure parents have met the requirements of the homeschool law.
-Districts may, but are not required to, send a letter to parents acknowledging receipt of their notice of intent.
+It is common practice for districts to send a letter to parents acknowledging receipt of their notice of intent, but the law does not require them to do so.

 - Reference: Related statutes – §22.1-254(A), §22.1-254.1, HEAV’s NOI form – Notice of Intent to Provide Home Instruction, Virginia Supreme Court (case law) – Sosebee v Franklin County